What is EFT tapping?

 In terms of solid evidence, over 300 clinical research studies have been done on EFT and shows that this stress reduction tool lowers biomarkers of stress in the body, creates positive brain changes in fMRI scans, and reduces self-reported levels of anxiety, stress, depression and trauma based symptoms.

 Having been trained in both the Classic and evidence based Clinical EFT, I have used it with clients, colleagues, friends, family, and of course on myself.
-It’s a great tool and technique for anyone working in counselling spaces due to its effective nature, how easy it can be to do, and the fact that a client can learn a streamlined way of doing it with a properly trained EFT practitioner to take home and continue doing it in between sessions or by themselves in general.
+It’s a great tool and technique for anyone working in counselling spaces due to its effective nature, how easy it can be to do, and the fact that a client can learn a streamlined way of doing it with a properly trained EFT practitioner to take home and continue doing simple forms of it in-between sessions or by themselves in general.

 For those interested in the science here are some links: